westoncampbell/BulldozerAHK/Other/CombinedText.md

 #### Theme
 	Change the appearance of the game objects by choosing the "Color" or "Monochrome" options, or using a custom theme by selecting an external PNG image file.

+#### Sound Effects
+	Toggle sound effects.

+#### Level Number
+	Toggle the display of the current level number overlayed on the top-right of the game screen.

+#### Unlimited Undo
+	Toggle the allowance of mutliple consecutive undo actions.

+#### Mouse Movement
+	Toggle the movement of the bulldozer using mouse controls.

+#### Titlebar Progress
+	Toggle the display [Text] of the current level progress in the titlebar of the game window.

+#### Taskbar Progress
+	Toggle the display [ProgressBar] of the current level progress in the titlebar of the game window.